-It must surely penalize excessive computational burden, and occur at some frequency which is both frequent enough to be informative, but no so frequent as to distort the learning environment.
+quency which is both frequent enough to be informative, but no so frequent as to cause an expected discounted profits decline.
 What does seem clear is that algorithms that build in experimentation are not likely to completely fix the propensity of asynchronous algorithms to elevate prices.

 Imperfect counterfactual updating.
-As previously noted, the asynchronous and synchronous algorithms require access to very different amounts of information; the asynchronous algorithm needs to know only the profits it received from the price it played, whereas the synchronous algorithm requires an ability to run a complete set of counterfactuals conditional on the state.
+As previously noted, the asynchronous and perfect synchronous algorithms require access to very different amounts of information; the asynchronous algorithm needs to know only the profits it received from the price it played, whereas the perfect synchronous algorithm requires an ability to run a complete set of counterfactuals conditional on the state.
 To obtain accurate counterfactuals the algorithm needs to observe competitors' prices and then be able to map them, together with different selections of its own price, into profits (in our example this would require knowledge of the residual demand curve).
-We have endowed our synchronous algorithm with this ability, but in many actual markets accurate counterfactual updating may be impossible.
+We have endowed our perfect synchronous algorithm with this ability, but in many actual markets accurate counterfactual updating may be impossible.

-We now explore the behavior of algorithms that have access to less information than our synchronous but more information than our asynchronous algorithms.
-In particular we supply the asynchronous algorithm with a relatively uncontroversial additional bit of information: the knowledge that residual demand curves slope (weakly) downward.
+We now explore the behavior of algorithms that have access to less information than our perfect synchronous but more information than our asynchronous algorithms.
+In particular we leverage a relatively uncontroversial additional bit of information: the knowledge that residual demand curves slope (weakly) downward.
 That information allows us to employ a less accurate form of synchronous updating.
+Hence, we call this synchronous updating using downward demand.

-Recall that $d_i(p^, p_j^k)$ is our notation for the demand received at the price chosen in iteration k.
+Recall that $d_i(p^, p_j^k)$ is our notation for the demand received by the firm at the price it chose in iteration k.
 Our counterfactual updating rules are modified as follows.
 If $p > p^$ and the current iteration's perception of the value at p is higher than what could be rationalized by assuming demand was given by current demand, then we update the value of playing the counterfactual price assuming that $d_i(p, p_j^k) = d_i(p^, p_j^k)$, so that $W_i^k(p)$ is adjusted downward.
 Similarly, if $p < p^$ and $W_i^k(p)$ is lower than could be justified by assuming that $d_i(p, p_j^k) = d_i(p^, p_j^k)$, then $W_i^k(p)$ is adjusted upward by assuming that $d_i(p, p_j^k) = d_i(p^, p_j^k)$.
-Formally the updating rules for different p are
+Formally the updating rules for different p are q0